Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 Step 4: Build and run the application

-After the project is created and contains the complete Handler class, build and run the application.
+After you create the project and it contains the complete Handler class, build and run the application.

-1. Make sure that you have an active IAM Identity Center session.
-To do so, run the Amazon Command Line Interface command aws sts get-caller-identity and check the response.
-If you don't have an active session, see Sign in using the Amazon CLI for instructions.
+1. Make sure that you have an active Amazon IAM Identity Center session.
+To confirm, run the Amazon Command Line Interface (Amazon CLI) command aws sts get-caller-identity and check the response.
+If you don't have an active session, then see Sign in using the Amazon CLI for instructions.

 2. Open a terminal or command prompt window and navigate to your project directory getstarted.